 "I said, to celebrate moving in, I want spicy BBQ for dinner!"

-I hesitated.
-Audrey always banned spicy food—said it would tear my stomach apart.
-After I had been poisoned once, my stomach never fully recovered.
+Rowan hesitated.
+Audrey had always banned spicy food—said it would tear his stomach apart.
+After he had been poisoned once, his stomach never fully recovered.

-She used to brew those bitter herbal concoctions for me, fussing over me like some desperate she-wolf trying to keep her dying mate alive.
+She used to brew those bitter herbal concoctions for him, fussing over him like some desperate she-wolf trying to keep her dying mate alive.

-And for years, my stomach never once rebelled.
+And for years, his stomach had never once rebelled.

-Now, thinking back, I snorted inwardly.
-Maybe she exaggerated the danger—just another way to control me under the disguise of care.
+Now, thinking back, Rowan snorted inwardly.
+Maybe she had exaggerated the danger—just another way to control him under the disguise of care.

-Fen, who'd been listening with wolfish curiosity, chimed in instantly.
+Fen, who had been listening with wolfish curiosity, chimed in instantly.
 "Me too!
 If Lisa likes spicy food, then I need to train my tongue to handle it!"

 Lisa burst out laughing.
 "Fine, but don't cry later when it burns."

-I was riding with Riley toward the old apartment my father had left me—a small place, but in good territory.
-After marrying Rowan, I'd moved out, leaving it sealed like a shrine to my past.
+Audrey was riding with Riley toward the old apartment her father had left her—a small place, but in good territory.
+After marrying Rowan, she had moved out, leaving it sealed like a shrine to her past.

-Riley parked and glanced my way.
+Riley parked and glanced her way.
 "Ms. Audrey, feeling down about the divorce?
 Want me to take you out for dinner?"

-I paused, then shook my head.
+Audrey paused, then shook her head.
 "Wrong.
 I'm in an excellent mood.
 Leaving a jerk frees the spirit."
-Then I sighed.
+Then she sighed.
 "But I do need help cleaning."

-Everyone used to call me cold.
-But I wasn't cold.
-I was simply composed.
-Always thinking.
-Always bearing too much.
-That was my only flaw.
+Everyone used to call her cold.
+But Audrey wasn't cold.
+She was simply composed—always thinking, always bearing too much.
+That had been her only flaw.

-We climbed the old building—five floors, no elevator.
-I pressed my thumb to the lock I'd installed years ago, and the door clicked open.
+They climbed the old building—five floors, no elevator.
+Audrey pressed her thumb to the lock she had installed years ago, and the door clicked open.

-Dust weighed the air heavily.
-I was deciding where to begin when my phone rang.
+Dust weighed heavily in the air.
+She was deciding where to begin when her phone rang.

 A strange number.